dbt-labs/dbt-spark/README.md

 group by 1
 ```

 The `merge` strategy is only supported when using file_format `delta` (supported in Databricks).
-It also requires you to specify a `unique key` to match existing records.
+If a `unique key` is specified, the statement will match existing records and overwrite them with new values.
+If a `unique key` config is not specified, dbt will simply
+append new data to the model, without overwriting any existing data.
+(For atomic replacement of an entire Delta table, use the `'table'` materialization instead.)

 ```
 {{ config(